Obama asks for review of K-1 fiance visas after California shooting

 Malik is believed to have pledged allegiance to the Islamic State militant group on Facebook around the time of the attack.
 Obama called the shooting "an act of terrorism" and the shooting has renewed American fears about attacks from extremists.

-In a televised address, Obama said he had ordered a review of the "visa waiver program" used by Malik to enter the United States.
-But a White House official confirmed Obama misspoke, meaning to say "visa program."
+In a televised address, Obama said he had ordered a review of the "visa waiver programme" used by Malik to enter the United States.
+But a White House official confirmed Obama misspoke, meaning to say "visa programme."

-The U.S. government separately is making a series of changes to its visa waiver program to screen travelers more closely from 38 countries who can enter the United States without visas.
+The U.S. government separately is making a series of changes to its visa waiver programme to screen travellers more closely from 38 countries who can enter the United States without visas.
 The measures were prompted by Nov.
 13 attacks in Paris by Islamic State militants.

 (Reporting by Roberta Rampton and Jeff Mason; Editing by Peter Cooney and Mary Milliken)